 The ability to provide an effective, rigorous support system that improves lives and strengthens communities.
-It may seem like a mouthful, but it’s likely a large part of the reason you chose to start a CrossFit box.
+It may seem like a mouthful, but it’s likely a large part of the reason you chose to start an affiliate gym.

 No matter how strong your mission, how cutting-edge your equipment, and how dedicated and talented your coaches, your dream hinges on a need to bring in new members.

-Above, we’ve gone over 10 actionable tips to help you along your road to increasing membership at your CrossFit box.
+Above, we’ve gone over 10 actionable tips to help you along your road to increasing membership at your gym.
 Feel free to implement any of our tips, as they are sure to help you bring in new faces who are ready to grow and improve.

 As you implement these tips, make sure you’re set up for success, with gym management software that alleviates the burden of client acquisition.